near/NEPs/specs/Standards/Sould Bound Token/README.md

 - many registries: it MUST relay all state change functions to all registries.
 - or to no registry: it MUST issue the SBT state change emits by itself.

-If a SBT smart contract doesn't opt-in to any registry, then we should think about it as a single token registry, and it MUST strictly implement all SBT Registry query functions by itself: the contract address must be part of the arguments, and it must check that it equals to the deployed account address (`require!(ctr == env::current_account_id())`).
+If an SBT smart contract doesn't opt-in to any registry, then we should think about it as a single token registry, and it MUST strictly implement all SBT Registry query functions by itself: the contract address must be part of the arguments, and it must check that it equals to the deployed account address (`require!(ctr == env::current_account_id())`).

 Moreover, a registry will provide an efficient way to query multiple tokens for a single user.
 This will allow implementation of use cases such us: